Last Modified: February 26, 2014

 As mentioned above, the insulation temperature rating of vehicle wiring should be at least 90°C (195°F) in the passenger compartment, and 105°C (220°F) in the engine compartment.
 All exposed wire should be covered with protective split loom no matter the quality or type of wire used.

 Abrasion resistance is also important.
 Construction grade THHN and THWN wire has an outer nylon jacket making them very abrasion resistant.
 However, construction grade wire is almost always 7 or 19 strand (depending on the wire size), and rather stiff.
-High strand count super-flex wire like that sold at mobile sound store is almost too flexible.
+High strand count super-flex wire like that sold at mobile sound stores is almost too flexible.
 Automotive wire is usually 49 strand, is much easier to work with, and will generally stay where you put it.
 However, you should still use cable ties to keep it in place.

 Cross-Linked polyethylene (XLP), and Polyvinyl Chloride (PVC) are both acceptable products, if they're rated at 90°C (195°F) or higher.
 However, most after-market sound-system wire is insulated with Polyethylene, an inexpensive thermoplastic.
 It is moisture resistant, but its poor heat and flame resistance makes it a poor choice for mobile installations.
 It is sold in a variety of transparent, neon-like colors, and is not recommend for under-hood wiring.
-Its extra flexible means it must be well restrained especially near terminals and connections.
+Its extra flexibility means it must be well restrained especially near terminals and connections.

 Wiring terminations are an important part of any mobile installation, yet it is the one item most often short circuited (pun intended).
 Especially important are the heavy-duty leads directly from the battery or jump points to where the transceiver is located, because it often necessitates a transition between the large and small gauges.
 While some folks use butt splices for the transition, they are difficult to solder, and in some cases mechanical crimping alone does not provide the best of connections.